Breeana Walker: World Cup success (since 2018)

 In the summer of 2018, the International Olympic Committee decided to include monobob in the Olympic program from 2022 as the second discipline in women's bobsleigh.
 Walker later described the appearance of the monobob as a "great opportunity", the use of standardized material also gave smaller nations the opportunity to compete at the front.
 She won the first women's Monobob World Series races in Lillehammer on 4 and 5 November 2018.

 Due to the COVID-19 pandemic and Australia's strict quarantine regulations, Walker made the decision to stay in Germany after the 2019/20 season to continue her training.
 She moved to Frankfurt with her former partner, German bobsledder Christian Hammers and trained at the Landesstützpunkt Wiesbaden, where she had worked with her former Physical/Push coach Tim Restle; whom she worked with since the summer of 2018.
 In December 2020, she won the second race of the Monobob World Series 2020–21 in Innsbruck-Igls.
 The competition was the first Monobob race to take place at the same location as the World Cup event in two-woman bobsleigh, in which the Walker/Blizzard duo finished eighth and thus achieving the teams first top ten result in the event.

-At the Beijing Olympic Winter Games 2022, she placed 5th in the Women's Monobob Event.
+At the 2022 Winter Olympics, she placed fifth in the Women's Monobob Event.
 She and Kiara Reddingius were placed 16th in the two-person bobsleigh.

+Walker finished eighth in the monobob and 10th in the two-woman at the 2026 Winter Olympics.